The Christian Institute is backing calls from an MSP for places of worship in Scotland to open for collective worship sooner than 23 July.

 “To our knowledge, all churches in Scotland have fully complied with all government requests from the very beginning of lockdown.

 “Christians are instructed to submit to rulers and authorities.
-In the midst of a clear public health crisis, they would want to do nothing to harm their neighbors.”
+In the midst of a clear public health crisis, they would want to do nothing to harm their neighbours.”